Skip to main content

 Body

-The Porters are responsible for overseeing the College’s security policy and procedures.
-All members of the College community, visitors, guests and contractors should assist the Porters in order to ensure the success of this policy.
+The Porters are responsible for overseeing the College’s security policy and procedures and require the support of all members of the College community, visitors, guests and contractors to ensure the success of this policy.
 Access to many areas is controlled by the Porters.
-This is backed by vigilant staff and CCTV monitoring.
-Doors to staircases and hostels must be kept closed, and, where possible, locked; there should not be any opportunity for uninvited persons to enter these areas.
+Doors to staircases and hostels must be kept closed, and, where possible, locked; to prevent uninvited persons entering these areas.
 Students are responsible for their own rooms.
-Unknown persons should be questioned as to their presence inside buildings.
+Unknown persons should be questioned as to their presence inside buildings or the Porters alerted to their presence.
 Any student who is concerned about any aspect of security, should, in the first instance, draw it to the attention of the Porters.
 Crimes and suspicious persons or incidents should be reported immediately to the Porters.

 4.5.1 Emergency Response